aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step2.en.md

   KeyConditionExpression=ke
   )
 ```

-Run the following Python script:
+Run the following Python script to query global secondary index **GSI_3**
+for all employees in the state of Texas.
 ```bash
 python query_city_dept.py employees TX
 ```